h2r/scoping_v2/README.md

 `scoping.py` has the scoping algorithm, written in terms of the abstract classes.

+The idea is that we will find smarter ways to implement the abstract classes, but `scoping.py` will remain unchanged.

-`enumerated_groundings.py` implements the groundings in a way similar to current scoping.
+`enumerated_operators_like_og_scoping.py` implements the groundings in a way similar to current scoping.
 (WIP)

-The idea is that we will find smarter ways to implement the abstract classes, but `scoping.py` will remain unchanged.
+`enumerated_operator_level_groundings.py` implements the groundings similar to current scoping, factors it as (lifted operator, set of groundings), where the set of groundings can use a compact format that lets us avoid enumerating all combinations of object groundings.